ultradns/dns_sprockets/README.rst

     Use -d's to define optional, module-specific parameters if desired (e.g. to tell 'xfr' loader to use a specific source address, use "-d xfr_source=1.2.3.4").
-    The optional parameters are listed under each loader and test description in DEFINE lines, if available.
+    The optional parameters are listed under each loader and validator description in DEFINE lines, if available.
+The "short form" of parameter names (i.e. without the module name prefix) may be used instead, if multiple modules define the same "short form" name (e.g. -d now=20160328120000 can be used, and will set both 'rrsig_missing' and 'rrsig_orphan' validators' rrsig_missing_now and rrsig_orphan_now values, respectively).

     By default, all tests are run.
 Use -i's to explicitly specify desired tests, or -x's to eliminate undesired tests.